 Assistant to the Director Michael Kelberer has a BA in Economics from Haverford College and an MBA from the University of Minnesota.
 He has worked for an oil production company and a bank, published a newspaper, worked as a financial planner, and finally put out his shingle as a freelance business writer.
 He moved to Washington on September 1, 2015 and started an MBSR class with Mindfulness Northwest three weeks later.
 He volunteered with Mindfulness Northwest for a year, then was hired to his current position.
 He has since completed MNW's Mindfulness Teacher Training Program, and will be working on his full Certification as a mindfulness treacher.
 His other passions are hiking, writing (mysteries and poetry) during brief periods of non-writers-block, hiking, reading, and hiking and he finds himself completely hooked on the great natural beauty surrounding Bellingham, and the great people who live here.

-Youth Program Coordinator and Administrative Specialist Teresa Johnson has dedicated much of her adult life to supporting youth and families, professionally and as a community volunteer.
+Program Coordinator , Youth and Adult Programs, Teresa Johnson has dedicated much of her adult life to supporting youth and families, professionally and as a community volunteer.
 She holds a BA in Secondary Education. and has served youth of all ages in a variety of settings and completed the Mindful Schools and Making Friends with Yourself trainings to teach mindfulness and mindful self-compassion to children and teens.
 In 2018 she simultaneously completed the Mindfulness Teacher Training and MBSR Teacher Training programs through Mindfulness Northwest.
 Facilitating and witnessing inner growth in others is her greatest joy, and she’s excited about the many new opportunities to do this in her roles with Mindfulness Northwest.

 Outreach and Events Coordinator Catherine Duffy earned her Master of Arts in Policy Studies from the University of Washington and has worked and volunteered in a variety of leadership positions in both the public and private sectors.
 When a family member was diagnosed with borderline personality disorder in 2012, Catherine began studying and practicing mindfulness and is now a certified mindfulness instructor.
 As the mother of four grown children – one of whom lives with developmental disabilities – and a new grandmother, Catherine continues to learn the value of pausing, taking a breath, and inviting quiet moments to reset and refresh the day.
 She currently is completing the UCSD Mindful Self-Compassion Teacher Training program and is also beginning work as a Listening Mothers facilitator.
 Catherine loves to support and encourage the transformative effects of mindfulness in people’s lives and is delighted to join Mindfulness Northwest in their thoughtful work toward this end.

-Office Manager and bookkeeper Ed Wayt was born in Fort Lauderdale, Florida and moved to Seattle after college to live in a "green" city, to be close to the mountains and sea, and to join the tech industry.
+Bookkeeper Ed Wayt was born in Fort Lauderdale, Florida and moved to Seattle after college to live in a "green" city, to be close to the mountains and sea, and to join the tech industry.
 After disengaging from the tech industry, he found himself on a winding path that eventually had him ordaining as a monk in the Plum Village tradition of Thich Nhat Hanh where he practiced for 3 years.
 Finding that life disagreeable, he moved back to the Pacific Northwest - to Bellingham - where he practices in the Zen tradition of Robert Aitken and explores the living of an intimate, authentic, communal life amidst the broad world community.
-He finds the interplay of will and grace, of activity and non-activity, of engagement and letting go extremely interesting, likes to be outdoors hiking and exploring the natural world (while also counting 'rest' as one of his favorite activities), is active with the Whatcom Human Rights Task Force, and is slowwwlllyyy training to be a wilderness youth rites of passage guide with 4-H.
+He finds the interplay of will and grace, of activity and non-activity, of engagement and letting go extremely interesting, likes to be outdoors hiking and exploring the natural world (while also counting 'rest' as one of his favorite activities), and is active with the Bellingham Tenants Union and Whatcom Human Rights Task Force.

 Senior Teacher Karen Schwisow, E-RYT, has been teaching yoga and meditation to individuals and groups since 2005 and facilitating 8-week Mindfulness-Based Stress Reduction courses since 2011.
 She has been building a foundation of mindfulness in her own life since the early 90s when her discovery of yoga felt like finding a short-cut to a quieter mind and calmer heart.
 Training as a yoga teacher and co-founding Three Trees Yoga & Healing Arts Center in Tacoma, Karen has continued to learn and deepen her understanding of these ancient wisdom traditions and how they are relevant to our lives today.
 She has completed Therapeutic Yoga training through Subtle Yoga and become a qualified Mindfulness-Based Stress Reduction teacher through the Center for Mindfulness at the University of Massachusetts Medical School.
 Through compassionate listening, authenticity and humor she creates a welcoming container that empowers participants to experience their own innate ability to thrive.